 Azure DevOps or Jenkins

-Still, confused about Azure DevOps or Jenkins?
-Well, If you are already Microsoft Products, tools, and services, then go with Azure DevOps.
-If you wish to use an Open source tool with high customization and more control and more plugin support then Jenkins will be a great choice for you.
-So it’s all based on your requirement.
+Still confused about Azure DevOps or Jenkins?
+If you already use Microsoft Products, tools, and services, go with Azure DevOps.
+If you wish to use an Open source tool with high customization, more control, and more plugin support, then Jenkins will be a great choice.
+So it’s all based on your requirements.

 You may also like the following articles

 Well, in this article, we have discussed the key differences between Jenkins and Azure DevOps.
-Both are very known tools.
+Both are very well-known tools.
 Now, the choice is yours.
 Thanks for reading this article !!!.